orcfax/oracle-suite/README.md

-# Oracle Suite
+# Oracle Data Collector Suite

-A set of tools that can be used to run Oracles.
+A set of tools that can be used to run data collectors for oracle networks.
 Original source from [ChronicleLabs][chronicle-1] and updated to provide price-feed data according to Orcfax's collector format.